 Out first stop was Krušedol Monastery, the “largest and most important monastery in Vojvodina Province”.
 It represents the “place where Serbian culture was preserved in the 18th and 19th centuries” and is located in Fruška Gora National Park, which covers a forested area of 96 sq. miles.

 Krušedol had the “most valuable treasury of all Fruška Gora monasteries”.
 The stunning fresco paintings in the narthex and temple are amazing!
 Completed in the 1500s, their exquisite beauty almost left me breathless.
 The iconostasis consists of ancient icons from the 16th to 18th century.
-Preserved monastery treasures were returned to Belgrade in 1946, and are now stored in the Museum of the Serbian Orthodox Church.
+Monastery treasures were returned to Belgrade in 1946, and are now stored in the Museum of the Serbian Orthodox Church.

-To our surprise, Russian bishops were visiting the monastery, and we watched their procession along the grounds into the compound.
+To our surprise, Russian bishops were visiting the monastery, and we watched their procession through the grounds into the compound.
 Religion is an important part of Serbian life, and I’m learning about the Serbian Orthodox Church.
 The peaceful ambience of Krušedol Monastery was extraordinary.

 “It’s said that each building, house, and street in Sremski Karlovci has its own story to tell, for this city was beyond doubt famous for its spirituality and culture of Serbia.”